zvector/fate/README.md

 			window.console && console.log( number ); // 8
 		});

-The next example illustrates the same principle using a significantly more complex graph.
-Again, each function must execute in order for the procedure to complete successfully (this time with a final `number` value of `22`).
-Even amidst the apparent tangle, the logic of the execution order indicated is discernable, keeping in mind the distinction that the function elements of a parallel set are invoked as soon as possible, while elements within a series must await the delay of their preceeding element.
+The next example further illustrates this principle using a significantly more complex graph.
+Again, each function must execute in the proper order for the procedure to complete successfully (this time with a final `number` value of `22`).
+Even amidst the apparent tangle, the logic of the execution order indicated is discernable, keeping in mind the distinction that the function elements of a parallel set are invoked as soon as possible, while elements within a series must await the completion of their preceeding element.

 	var number = 0;